RESOURCES

 HANKERCHIEF CODE

 The handkerchief code (also known as the hanky code, the bandana code, and flagging) is a color-coded system, employed usually among the gay male casual-sex seekers or BDSM practitioners in the United States, Canada, and Europe, to indicate preferred sexual fetishes, what kind of sex they are seeking, and whether they are a top/dominant or bottom/submissive.
-The hanky code was widely used in the 1970s by gay and bisexual men, and grew from there to include all genders and orientations (Wikipedia).
+The hanky code was widely used in the 1970s by gay and bisexual men, and grew from there to include all genders and orientations.